Backpackers guide to the root bridges of Meghalaya

 In summary of my Backpackers guide to the root bridges of Meghalaya.

 As usual, if you have any more questions or if you have any ideas on how I can bring a better service to you and this includes issues you would like me to write about, leave your comments in the box provided and I will get back to you.
-Until next time my fellow Intrepid traveller happy trails.
+With that said I will say goodbye, so until next time my fellow Intrepid traveller, happy trails.

 Follow me on social media 🙂